ramantehlan/Alexandrite/README.md

 #### You probably don't want to read it

 *This is my first repository on GitHub*.
-Basically, I decided to create Alexandrite just to implement all the methods of  **[Android Data Storage](https://developer.android.com/training/basics/data-storage/index.html)** training section, since it was missing a full example to showcase all the methods and another reason was to simply test out file storage in Android.
+Basically, I decided to create Alexandrite just to implement all the methods of  **[Android Data Storage](https://developer.android.com/training/basics/data-storage/index.html)**, since it was missing proper example to showcase all the methods and another reason was to simply test out file storage in Android.

 #### What's in it for you